 What is the advantage of the archival paper you use?

 You know the faded photographs you find of your parents or your grandmother’s attic?
 Archival paper prevents that from happening.
-It’s specially treated to be resistant to deterioration or loss of quality so that your photographic print remains as beautiful in 20 years as it is on the day you first see it (so long as it’s stored properly).
+It’s specially treated to be resistant to deterioration or loss of quality so that your photographic print remains as beautiful in 20 years as it is on the day you first see it (so long as it’s properly framed and matted or stored).

 Your motto is “see different”; what does that mean?